VishalGond7068/Job_Portal/README.md

 - Post and Apply to Jobs
 - Resume Upload via Cloudinary
 - Role-based Access (Job Seeker & Recruiter)

-## Description
-The **Job Portal App** is a MERN stack project that enables job seekers to find and apply to jobs, and recruiters to post job listings.
-It ensures secure access, clean UI, and a seamless job application process.

 ## Installation
 ## Frontend/Backend Setup